Prayut Chan-o-cha: Personal life

 Prayut has stated publicly that he consults a fortune teller, Warin Buawiratlert, regularly.
 He said that there was no harm in seeking advice.
 When suffering from fever and aches early in his premiership, he blamed his ills on spells cast by his political enemies and combated the malady with holy water.

 According to the Bangkok Post, Prayut has a collection of lucky rings which he wears daily in accordance with that day's activities.
 He also wears an elephant hair bracelet to ward off bad luck.
 He has revived the tradition of wearing the phraratchathan, first popularised by Prem Tinsulanonda in the 1980s, and has instructed cabinet members to dress in the phraratchathan at meetings, rather than in Western suits.

 During the COVID-19 pandemic, Prayut was fined 6,000 baht for not wearing a face mask in an April 2021 meeting on COVID-19 vaccination.
-As prime minister, General Prayut earns a salary of 75,900 baht per month, plus a "position allowance" of 50,000 baht monthly.
-He does not receive a salary as defence minister.
+As prime minister, General Prayut earned a salary of 75,900 baht per month, plus a "position allowance" of 50,000 baht monthly.
+He did not receive a salary as defence minister.